 Compared to other electronic kick pads, you might think that it suffers on the performance side as it doesn’t have a beater or pad impact, but it provides an astonishingly realistic playing response.

 The reverse-action trigger mechanism offers a playing action that mimics the motion and feel of a real acoustic kick drum pedal.
 It’s seriously impressive, and the electronic trigger is also accurate and responsive.

 The unit itself is extremely solid and heavy-duty, it’s immediately apparent that it’s very well engineered.
 This pedal will certainly find favor amongst drummers utilizing hybrid setups looking for a reliable, gig-worthy electronic drum pedal.

 Overall, I can’t recommend this Roland bass drum pedal highly enough.
 It’s small, rugged, and simply feels great to play.
 It features groundbreaking design throughout.
-Plus, because it’s so quiet, It’s perfect for allowing drummers to play drums in smaller living spaces.
+Plus, because it’s so quiet, it’s perfect for allowing drummers to play an electronic drum kit in smaller living spaces.